HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ## Configure the Helm chart for Label Studio Enterprise

-In order to install the chart, you'll need to pass in additional configuration.
-This configuration comes in the form of Helm values, which are key/value pairs.
+To install Label Studio Enterprise using the Helm chart, you must configure specific values for your deployment.
+Configure these values in a YAML file that you specify when installing using Helm.

+Set up a postgreSQL or Redis database to store relevant Label Studio Enterprise configurations and annotations.

-A minimal install of LSE requires the following values:
+A minimal installation of LSE requires the following values:

 ```yaml
 global: